 So, here are some excellent ways to look out for the health of your bones and joints all year long.

 As we age, our bones naturally weaken.
 By slowly incorporating specific exercises, you can build up the muscle around your joints to help your body stay strong, even as you age.
 If making a trip to the gym isn’t your thing, there are plenty of options for incorporating exercise in your daily routine, including:

-Feed Your Bones - Superfoods for Healthy Days
+Feed Your Bones—Superfoods for Healthy Days

 Let the Sunshine In

 Vitamin D is essential as it helps your body absorb calcium and phosphate, helping to protect those nutrients in your bones.
-By being outside on a sunny day, your body will create Vitamin D, which is highly beneficial to your system on many levels.
+By being outside on a sunny day, your body will create vitamin D, which is highly beneficial to your system on many levels.
 Additionally, omega-3 fatty acids can affect both bone formation and the rate at which bone is broken down.
 You may try optimizing your bone mineral density by consuming a fatty fish like salmon twice a week.

-If you’re having trouble enriching your body with enough Vitamin D and omega-3 fatty acids, you can also take these as supplements to ensure your body is getting what it needs.
+If you’re having trouble enriching your body with enough vitamin D and omega-3 fatty acids, you can also take these as supplements to ensure your body is getting what it needs.

 It may surprise you that a large part of your bone and joint health actually may stem from your gut.
-That’s where trillions of bacteria help determine your health, and studies are showing that the health of your bones and joints is associated with the bacteria in your gut environment.
+That’s where trillions of bacteria help influence your health, and studies are showing that the health of your bones and joints is associated with the bacteria in your gut environment.

 In taking conscious steps to support the optimal function of your bones and joints, you can set yourself on a path for years of active, healthy living that extends far beyond Bone and Joint Health Action Week.